warmana/cloudant-docs-fork/source/includes/guides/_warehousing.md

 ![Screen shot showing hover summary of error status.](images/errorIndicator2.png)

-When you click on the indicator, a window appears giving you more details about exactly what the problem is:<br/>
+When you click on the indicator, a window appears giving you more details about exactly what the problem is.
+In this example,
+the host details entered for the DB2 connection were not valid:<br/>
 ![Screen shot showing hover summary of error status.](images/errorIndicator3.png)